Colin Garrett: Truck Series

-Garrett ran his first NASCAR Gander Outdoors Truck Series race in the 2019 World of Westgate 200 at Las Vegas Motor Speedway, driving the No. 38 Chevrolet for Niece Motorsports starting P21 and finishing P24, 3 laps down, due to transmission issues.
+Garrett ran his first NASCAR Gander Outdoors Truck Series race in the 2019 World of Westgate 200 at Las Vegas Motor Speedway, driving the No. 38 Chevrolet for Niece Motorsports starting 21st and finishing 24th, three laps down, due to transmission issues.

-He returned to Niece and the Truck Series in October 2020 at Kansas Speedway starting P20 and finishing P24, 4 laps down, after being involved in an early crash.
+He returned to Niece and the Truck Series in October 2020 at Kansas Speedway starting twentieth and finishing 24th, four laps down, after being involved in an early crash.

 On June 8, 2022, it was announced that Garrett would drive the No. 30 truck for On Point Motorsports in the DoorDash 250 at Sonoma, replacing Tate Fogleman, who had been scheduled to drive that truck full-time in 2022 but was taken out of the truck for this race.
 However, due to the late notice of this opportunity, Garrett was unable to receive his drug test back in time to be able to compete.
-Josh Bilicki filled in starting P26 and finishing P30 due to a crash.
+Josh Bilicki filled in starting 26th and finishing 30th due to a crash.

-Touring Car
+Touring Cars

 TC America

-In 2022, it was announced that Garrett would compete full time in the TC America Series which is run under the SRO Motorsports Group banner for Rooster Hall Racing where he would be teammates with 3x Guinness Book of World Records holder Johan Schwartz who is competing in GT4 America.
-Garrett took behind the wheel of his BMW M2 CS Cup TCX car at Sonoma Raceway for the first time in April, finishing P5 in his first race.
-However in race 2, it was learned that the tire manufacturer did not bring the needed amount of tires for all competitors.
-Garrett would be the only car starting on scuffs and would go on to finish P6.

-The second event of the season was originally scheduled to be held at Ozark Raceway Park but was changed to NOLA Motorsports Park, where Garrett would pick up his first win of the season in just his third start.
-He finished P2 on Sunday in the fourth race of the schedule.

-The third stop of the season was at Garrett’s hometown track of VIRginia International Raceway where Garrett would set a new track record in qualifying and take the win in the fifth race of the season.
-On Sunday he finished P3.

-At Watkins Glen he would take home the win on Saturday and P3 on Sunday, which was the eighth race of the season and the start of the second half of the championship.
+Garrett transitioned to sports car racing in 2022 with the move to TC America in the TCX class.
+There he would win in his third start and finish on the podium eleven out of fourteen races with seven wins.
+He finished second in the championship after coming back from a 59-point deficit winning, four races in a row, and would ultimately lose the championship by two points in Indianapolis.

+In 2023, it was announced Garrett would return to Rooster Hall Racing for TC America in TCX.
+He would go on to win the season opener at Sonoma Raceway and take the points lead, leading it for the remainder of the year.
+Along with thirteen podiums and six wins out of fourteen races, he would win the 2023 TCX Championship.

+Grand Touring

+GT4 America

+After a successful season in TC America in 2022, Rooster Hall Racing made the decision to bring Garrett aboard the GT4 program alongside 3x Guinness Book of World Records holder Johan Schwartz for 2023.
+The duo would go on to finish on the podium twice during the 2023 season in their BMW M4 GT4.